IDMNYU/DM997X-Thesis-FA15/dm997X_ms_thesis_calendar.md

 ---
 # CALENDAR (THIS IS A DRAFT!!!)
-## This will be in draft form until Monday, August 31st.
+## This will be in draft form until we meet on the first day of class.

 <table>
 <tr>